NLthijs48/ErrorSink/README.md

 Now restart your server and the ErrorSink plugin should not have any errors/warnings anymore.

 If any plugin produces an error or warning it should show up in Sentry.
+You might want to disable data scrubbing in the Sentry project settings, because otherwise all ips are stripped from the messages.